ghshen1/ghshen1.github.io/_pages/cv.md

     + Title: On differentiable neural networks: generalization, approximation, and applications to nonparametric gradient estimation

 * MOST National Key R&D Program, awarded by the Ministry of Science and Technology of the People's Republic of China, Co-Investigator.
-Total Amount: RMB 3,000,000.
     + Title: Deep Learning-Driven Big Data Association Analysis: Methods, Theories and Applications.

 Honors